flixxox/deept/README.md

 # A Modular Deep Learning Toolkit #

-This repository is used to train and search NMT models created with PyTorch.
+This repository is used to train, eval and search models with PyTorch.
-It allows to easily define the model, and if needed optimizers and scores, using native PyTorch API.
+It allows to easily define the model, optimizers, and scores, using the native PyTorch API.
 Furthermore, it takes care of other functionalities used in training and search in an easy to understand manner.

 The main features are: